ucloud/terraform-provider-ucloud/website/docs/appendix/instance_type.html.markdown

 # Instance Type

-The instance type of the instance.
+The type of the instance.

 ## Normal